You need to boot to back up, but you can’t boot. What then?

 There is a potential roadblock here as well: if the problem with your computer prevents your hard disk from being visible to the backup program, you may not be able to back it up.
 You’ll need to try a different technique if this happens.

-Now that you have an image
+Now you have a backup image

 - On another machine, use that backup image to extract the important files you might otherwise have lost.
 (And maybe back them up while you’re at it.)